 “What more befits a decent man, a decent, peaceful citizen, than that he should remain aloof from civil disputes?”

-— Letter from Caesar to Cicero, from Christian Meier’s Caesar (1982)
+— Letter from Caesar to Cicero, from Christian Meier’s Caesar: A Biography (1982).

-The Constitution was designed largely according to the ideas of Montesquieu and John Locke.
-Following Montesquieu, it specifies the separate duties for each of America’s three branches.
-Following Locke, it limits the government’s powers so as to protect individual liberties.
-Its ability to do the latter function has faded rapidly since the New Deal.
-For example, most of the Bill of Rights remain de jure in force but are de facto void.
+The Founders designed the Constitution largely according to the ideas of Montesquieu and John Locke.
+From Montesquieu they got the three branches.
+From Locke, they limited the government’s powers to protect individual liberties.
+Its ability to do this has faded rapidly since the New Deal.
+For example, much of the Bill of Rights remain in force de jure but are void de facto.
 This can be easily tested by a Lexis search of successful attempts to use them in litigation.
-You will find almost none for most of them.
+You will find few for many of them.

 At some point in our future the Constitution seems likely to become a purely procedural document, much like that of the former Soviet Union, and equally effective at preserving our liberties.
 Our rights will exist only on the sufferance of the government and our ruling elites.
 This is already true in the UK, as their “unwritten constitution” protecting the “rights of Englishmen” has blown away like smoke in the wind.

 One can see our future in the fracas over the Foreign Intelligence Surveillance Court of Review.
-Judicial outrage over the Bush administration bypassing of the Court of Review cannot result from concern over our civil liberties, as the Court of Review apparently seldom if ever denied requests for government action.
-The Supremes’ horror is understandable, however, as this cut the judiciary out from a role in the rapidly expanding national security apparatus – an obvious violation of the balance of power among the three Branches.
+Judicial outrage over the Bush administration bypassing of the Court of Review cannot result from concern over our civil liberties, as the Court of Review seldom denied requests for government action (see 2015’s record).
+The Supremes’ anger is understandable, however, as this cut the judiciary out from a role in the rapidly expanding national security apparatus — an obvious violation of the balance of power among the three Branches.

-The American government will likely continue to evolve as it has since WWI Growing larger, more intrusive.
-Absorbing an ever larger fraction of the national income.
+The US government will likely continue to evolve as it has since WWI: growing larger and more intrusive, absorbing an ever larger fraction of the national income.
 It will become less responsive to direction from the American people and more controlled by and for our elites.